mirhen/iOS-MVC/README.md

 `git remote add <first-name> https://github.com/<github-user>/iOS-MVC.git`

 4. push the repo to the newly created remote:
-`git push -u origin <first-name>`
+`git push -u <first-name> master`

-5. when you want to access new materials now, all you need to do is `git pull`
+5. when you want to access new materials now, all you need to do is:
+`git pull`

-6. when you worked on a challenge or a starter project, you can push it to your own remote repository with `git push`
+6. when you worked on a challenge or a starter project, you can push it to your own remote repository with:
+`git push`